a11smiles/WellArchitected-OpenHack/challenges/ch8/README.md

 Woodgrove Bank continues to see improvements with their application and its underlying infrastructure.
 Your team has helped train and empower them to deploy solutions that are very well architected.
 However, there are still additional improvements that can be made.

 In terms of security, the backend, like traditional applications, is still connecting the database using a SQL identity.
-According to the Microsoft Azure Well-Architected Framework, the best policy is for applications to connect to SQL using a _service principal_.
+According to the Microsoft Azure Well-Architected Framework, the best policy is for applications to connect to SQL using a _service or managed principal_.
 Additionally, data should always be encrypted, whether in transit or at rest.

 In this challenge, you will accomplish both of the above tasks to tighten security.
 You will need to ensure that the data is encrypted and that the application is using a managed principle for connectivity.